 IMPORTANT NOTE: This bit needs to be done for every user that wants to connect to the server.

-Download and install the beta version, using the 'Sitebulb Desktop' installer link sent to you via email (there is one each for Windows and Mac).
+Download and install the beta version, using the 'Sitebulb Desktop' installer links that you can download on the Customer Portal.

 It will have a version number like 5.99.X

 Once installed, you should not need to do anything special regarding licenses - if your Pro license was already active, this should remain active and you should be ready to go.

 In order to connect to Sitebulb Server, you need to provide the details of the server.
 Start by heading to the Servers section and hit Add a new server: